 Step 14: Using the Tab key fill your user details, select Done and confirm with Enter

 Step 16: Using Tab key select Done and confirm with Enter

-Featured Server Snaps
+Featured Server-Snaps

-These are popular snaps in server environments.
-Select or deselect with SPACE, gress SHITR to see some details of the package, publisher and versions are available.
+These are copular range in server environments.
+Select or deselect with SPACE, press SITEs to see more details of the package, publisher and versions available.